Hamps Hall - Peak District

 - Xbox snug (for kids both old and young!)

 - Modern granite fitted kitchen

-- Bed linen, towels, central heating, electricity and logs all included in the price
+- Bed linen (except for cot linen as we find mothers prefer bringing their own), towels, central heating, electricity and logs all included in the price

 - Free parking

 - Games room with table tennis and table football

 - Private gardens

 - Great country pub under 10 minutes walk away

 - Hot tub!
 Hire one out from a third party supplier (see more details below)